louisbat101/task-manager/README.md

 # Task Manager App

 A modern, responsive task management application built with HTML, CSS, and JavaScript.
 Works offline and can be accessed from any device, anywhere in the world.
+Now includes push notifications to keep everyone updated!

 ## 🌟 Features